Kl4rity/QuorumP2PPayment/quorum-docker-Nnodes/Nnodes/README.md

 # Exposition of *setup.sh*

-The *setup.sh* script creates a basic Quorum network with Raft consensus.
-There's a whole bunch of things it needs to do in order to achieve this, some specific to Quorum, some common to private Ethereum chains in general.
+The *setup.sh* script creates a basic Quorum network with the genesis file configured for Istanbul consensus.

 This is what we set up for each node.

- * Enode and *nodekey* file to uniquely identify each node on the network.
-   * *static-nodes.json* file that lists the Enodes of nodes that can participate in the Raft consensus.
  * Ether account and *keystore* directory for each node.
    * The account gets written into the *genesis.json* file that each node runs once to bootstrap the blockchain.
+   * **YET the genesis.json still needs to be modified before bootstrapping the node!**
  * The *tm.conf* file that tells Quorum where all the node's keys are and where all the other nodes are.
  * Public/private Keypairs for Quorum private transactions.
  * A script for starting the Geth and Constellation processes in each container, *start-node.sh*.